adobe/stock-api-libphp/README.md

             * Run `brew install composer`.
             * If you get a message that the lock file is out of date, run `brew update composer`.

-  3. The SDK requires [ImageMagick](https://www.imagemagick.org/script/index.php) be installed on your system, and you will need the ImageMagick PHP extension as well.
-Once installed, this command should print a "1," assuming you have added PHP to your global PATH:
-         `php -r "print(class_exists('imagick'));"`
-      * On a Mac, you can install this with homebrew using following commands:
-        * Use `pecl install imagick` to get the list of available imagick extensions.
-        * If __pecl__ is not installed, you are probably using the embedded version of PHP supplied with Mac OS.
-Look at this [Stack Overflow response](https://stackoverflow.com/a/50529784) for a workaround to install ImageMagick and the latest version of PHP using Homebrew.

-      * On Windows, Refer to this [article](https://mlocati.github.io/articles/php-windows-imagick.html) or you can use [curl](http://www.queryadmin.com/1556/install-composer-curl/) for the same.

-      * If ImageMagick is not installed, then it will only affect the similarity (visual) search method of uploading an image.
-If you don't need this functionality, then you don't need to install it, but you will get warnings from Composer.

 ### Build Steps
   * Run `composer update` to update the composer.lock file to install new dependencies.
   * Run `composer install --no-dev` for installing the required libraries.